dagraham/nts-dgraham/README.md

 8. In session mode, switch back and forth between the most recent path or tag display and the most recent display of a file or note.
 9. If IDENT corresponds to either a note or a ".txt" file, then open that file for editing and, in the case of a note, scroll to the beginning line of the note.
 10. If IDENT corresponds to either a note or a ".txt" file, then open that file for appending a new note.
 Otherwise, if IDENT corresponds to a directory, then prompt for the name of a child to add to that node.
 If the name entered ends with ".txt", a new note file will be created and opened for editing.
 Otherwise, a new subdirectory will be added to the node directory using the name provided.
 Use "0" as the IDENT to add to the root (data) node.
+11. Compare the installed version of nts with the latest version on GitHub (requires internet connection) and report the result.

 ### Configuration